CPD officer involved in Englewood shooting, Chicago police say

-A police-involved shooting occurred in the 7100 block of South Green Street, Chicago Police Department spokesperson Tom Ahern announced on Twitter Friday night.
+A police-involved shooting occurred in the 7100 block of South Green Street shortly after 5 p.m., Chicago police said.

 Police involved shooting in the 7100 block of South Green.
 PIO in route.
 Media staging area to follow. #ChicagoPolice— Chicago Police Communications & News Affairs (@CPD_Media) June 12, 2020